gaotx/CS61A/README.md

 # CS61A

-Structure and Interpretation of Computer Programs, Fall 2014
+Structure and Interpretation of Computer Programs, Spring 2015

 Instructor： John DeNero